 start listening for connections (so we cannot use the TightVNC default

-setting for VNC_VIA_CMD):
+setting for VNC_VIA_CMD

-(or have it started out of inetd(8)), you can simply use
+), you can simply use

-the TightVNC "vncviewer -via gateway host:port" in its default
+the TightVNC "vncviewer -via gateway host:port

-mode to provide secure ssh tunnelling.
+mode to provide secure ssh

 VNC password file: Also note in the #1. example script that